robvand/s2s-vpn-azure-aws/README.md

 ## Getting Started

-Enter your Microsoft Azure SP and information in terraform.tfvars.
+Enter your Microsoft Azure SP and AWS credentials in terraform.tfvars.
 Terraform.tfvars.example can be used as an example.
-Execute code lke below.
+Execute code like below.
 ````
 terraform init
 terraform plan